The Complexity of Tullock Contests: Discussion

+\begin{itemize}[leftmargin=10pt] \item \textbf{Complexity Phase Transition:} We established that the computational complexity of determining the existence of a PNE and computing it is governed by the number of contestants $m$ whose elasticity parameters fall within the medium regime $(1, 2]$.
+We identified a sharp transition: when $m = O(\log n)$ (\textit{Easy Case}), the problem is efficiently solvable.
+However, when $m$ is beyond the logarithmic scale (i.e, $m = \omega(\log n)$) (\textit{Hard Case}), determining the existence of a PNE becomes NP-complete.

+\item \textbf{Convergence Rate Analysis:} We provided a refined understanding of the dependence on precision $\varepsilon$.
+In the Easy Case, we developed algorithms that compute an $\varepsilon$-PNE in time \emph{polynomial in $n$ and $\log(1/\varepsilon)$}, achieving high-precision solutions rapidly.
+Conversely, for the Hard Case, we proved that such logarithmic dependence is unattainable unless P=NP, and we instead developed an FPTAS with a runtime polynomial in $n$ and $1/\varepsilon$.

+\item \textbf{Empirical Validation:} We implemented our proposed algorithms in a Python module and evaluated their performance across diverse contest configurations.
+Our experimental results exhibit a striking alignment with our theoretical complexity analysis, particularly the $O(\frac{n^4}{\varepsilon^2}\log^2 n)$ bound for the FPTAS, confirming the predicted shift in computational effort between the tractable and intractable regimes. \end{itemize}

-The results have both theoretical and practical significance.
-Theoretically, this work advances the understanding of how elasticity conditions influence the tractability of Tullock contests.
-The intractable result highlights the intrinsic difficulty of certain cases, emphasizing the need for approximation techniques.
-Practically, the proposed algorithms and their implementation provide a valuable tool for analyzing strategic interactions in decentralized systems, including blockchain applications.
+Our results have both theoretical and practical significance.
+Theoretically, our work advances the understanding of how elasticity conditions and the scale of heterogeneity influence the tractability of PNEs.
+The distinction between $\log(1/\varepsilon)$ and $1/\varepsilon$ dependence highlights the intrinsic difficulty of the Hard Case and underscores the necessity of approximation techniques.
+Practically, our algorithms provide robust tools for analyzing strategic interactions in complex systems, such as decentralized resource allocation in blockchains.

-These findings also shed light on the broader relationship between game theory and computational complexity.
-The results illustrate how structural properties of the game—such as the nature of the production function—can dramatically affect the feasibility of equilibrium computation.
-This underscores the importance of tailoring algorithmic solutions to the specific characteristics of the problem at hand.

-\paragraph{Open Question} An important open question remains: when a single contestant or a constant number of contestants have elasticity parameters \(r_i \in (1, 2]\), is it possible to compute a pure Nash equilibrium in polynomial time?
-While our results establish the hardness of the general case with many contestants in this range, the scenario with only one or a constant number of such \(r_i\) values may represent a tractable special case.
-Resolving this question could illuminate the precise boundary between computational feasibility and infeasibility in Tullock contests.